Hi! Let me introduce myself.

 My Personal Story

 I was a very volatile and depressed kid.
-Growing up, I was told to think positive and to change my attitude.
+Growing up, I was told to think positively and to change my attitude.
 But I didn’t want to do the work.
 It was easier to be angry and depressed.
-I couldn’t quite grasp the concepts they were trying to teach me.
+I couldn’t quite grasp the concepts that were being taught to me.
 As I grew older, my parents and counselors helped me understand what was appropriate in society (apparently, they didn’t like me having tantrums in the middle of a crowded store) and I did what I thought I was supposed to do.
 I had a good life but was still unhappy.

-I have gone to therapists intermittently since I was around age 6 for depression and suicidal thoughts.
-Some therapy helped, others not so much.
+I have gone to therapists intermittently since I was around age 6 for depression, suicidal thoughts, and anxiety.
+Some therapy helped others not so much.
 But no matter what advice I took or work I did, I was still unhappy with myself and my life.
 When I was really struggling with depression and suicidal thoughts as a pre-teen, my grandpa opened up to me about his own depression.
 He saw a comic in the newspaper that following Sunday and cut it out to give to me.
 I still have this hanging on my fridge as a reminder that I can do hard things and to bring humor in as a light in the darkness.

 In the years following, my mom saw a talent in me that I didn’t know I possessed.
 She encouraged me to take an acting class in school and I immediately fell in love with acting.
 Acting led to singing (which I had previously given up on thanks to puberty) and discovered for myself that I had a special gift between these two talents.
 This helped me build confidence and get out of my comfort zone.
 I studied acting, theatre, and dance all through high school and into my first years at college.
 If you know anything about the entertainment industry is that it is filled with amazing people but it’s extremely critical and competitive.
 I allowed the negative sides of the industry to overtake my mind and gave all my personal power away to others because I needed help so badly.
 It was a very dark time of my life.

 Skipping ahead to 2013, I took a class at my local community college when I was finishing my associate degree.
-Honestly, I don’t remember much about the class, but there was a book that we were required to read, and it shifted my life: What To Say When You Talk To Yourself by Shad Helmstetter, PhD (link in my Resources page).
+Honestly, I don’t remember much about the class, but there was a book that we were required to read, and it shifted my life: What To Say When You Talk To Yourself by Shad Helmstetter, PhD.
 It was the first book that helped me understand that my thoughts about myself could be changed intentionally and I didn’t have to be miserable anymore.

 By this time, I was married and living the life of an adult, but I still felt like a kid.
 I still thought other people had the answer.
 I spent years devouring different kinds of content to try and make me feel better.
 I ate my feelings.
 I retreated from friendships.
 I was struggling at work.
 I had a strained relationship with my family.
 Even though I had “come out of the closet,” I still held deep shame because of how I interpreted messaging from religion, politics, and the culture around me.
 I unconsciously adopted a very real and powerful pattern of negative thinking.